McCoy-Flateline/ENGR101-AVC/README.md

 **Objective:** Movement Class Core
 **Conflicts:** N/A
 **Tasks:**
-- [ ]  Create a development branch for Movement Core
+- [ ] Ella - Create a development branch for Movement Core
 - [ ] Elliott - Assign variables and fields for basic movement
-- [ ] Calculate the speeds of the left and right motors
+- [ ] Elliott & Ella - Calculate the speeds of the left and right motors
-- [ ] Submit code for testing
+- [ ] Elliott & Ella - Submit code for testing
-- [ ] Test code and provide feedback
+- [ ] Elliott & Ella - Test code and provide feedback
-- [ ] Improve based on the feedback (if any)
+- [ ] Elliott & Ella - Improve based on the feedback (if any)
-- [ ] Commit to branch
+- [ ] Elliott - Commit to branch
-- [ ] Create pull request
+- [ ] Elliott - Create pull request

 ***